votca/votca/share/sphinx/csg/introduction.rst

 example calculations of probability distributions of bonded and non-bonded interactions, correlation and autocorrelation functions, and updates for the coarse-grained pair potential.

-The scripting engine is used to steer the iterative procedures.
-Here the analysis tools of the package used for sampling (e.g. GROMACS tools) can be integrated into the coarse-graining workflow, if needed.
-The coarse-graining workflow itself is controlled by several Extensible Markup Language (XML) input files, which contain mapping and other options required for the workflow control.
-In what follows, these input files are described.

 Before using the package, do not forget to initalize the variables in the bash